steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 When Steve Jobs killed Flash on the iPhone in 2010 for being a ["closed system"](https://en.wikipedia.org/wiki/Thoughts_on_Flash) 🤔, complex JavaScript-driven websites took over.
 The web effectively became the domain of programmers with Computer Science degrees rather than English majors who learned design along with scrappy HTML skills.

 The many cheesy restaurant websites made with Flash in the 2000's have been replaced with centralized restaurant and delivery websites.
 I'm sure the coding standards are higher, but we also lost something local and handmade.
-In any case, I doubt those websites and app quality is worth a 30% cut of each meal.
+In any case, are those websites and apps really earning a 30% cut of each meal?

 Flash had many issues as a technology, but we should mourn the loss of a tool that let designers create directly, rather than write specs for others.
 This workshop is about reclaiming a piece of that power.